neu-spiral/RBC-SatImg/README.md

 training stage.
 If wanting to train the models from scratch, it should be indicated in
 the `Config` class from `configuration.py`.
 Data has been stored in this file because the
 training stage execution time is long.
-* `./log/` includes a log file per code execution with a description of observed events.
-This path can be changed in the configuration file.
-* `./results_figures/` default path for saved images with evaluation results.
-This path can be changed in the configuration file.
 ## Installation

 ### Geospatial Data Abstraction Library (GDAL) Installation